How to Get a Flat Stomach at Any Age

 When You're In Your 30s...

-For many women, their thirties are the time to have babies.
 Pregnancy can cause your rectus abdominis muscles (your front-and-center six-pack muscles) to stretch to the point of separation, a painless condition called diastasis recti, which Brazilian researchers found affected 68 percent of women above the belly button and 32 percent below, when measured at up to eight weeks postpartum.
 "The muscles usually move back together on their own," says Mary Jane Minkin, M.D., a clinical professor of obstetrics, gynecology, and reproductive sciences at the Yale School of Medicine.
 "In extreme cases, surgery may be needed to repair the separation."
 Otherwise, you're probably just dealing with some leftover fat and ab muscles that became stretched out during pregnancy.

 That doesn't mean they can't snap right back, but it takes some effort.
 Luckily, you still have a respectable metabolism in your thirties.
 (Want to pump it up anyway?
 Eat these 5 foods to boost metabolism.)
 While it drops another 1 to 2 percent from the first small dip in your twenties during this decade, that's not really going to catch up to you for another decade or so.
 Estrogen levels can start to drop for some women in the late thirties as fertility diminishes, but less estrogen isn't an issue until you are well into your forties.
 And you can still cash in on your growth hormone production for now too.